 Who steals the common from the goose.

 As a member of landless labouring class, Henry left the village of Tollerton and moved to Goodramgate in the City of York.
-Within eight years Henry, a farmer’s son, is marrying a farmer’s daughter, and lists his occupation as Gentleman.
+Within eight years Henry, a farmer’s son, marries a farmer’s daughter, and lists his occupation as Gentleman.
 By the mid-nineteenth century there are two definitions of a gentleman.
 The first definition is that of head domestic servant such as head doorman or butler.
 In this situation I would, however unlikely, prefer to opt for the second:

-Henry Bainbridge, Gentleman, married Jane Scott, a farmer’s daughter from Sutton on the Forest, in the Holy Trinity Church, Goodramgate in the summer of 1858.
+Henry BAINBRIDGE, Gentleman, married Jane SCOTT, a farmer’s daughter from Sutton on the Forest, in the Holy Trinity Church, Goodramgate in the summer of 1858.
 Judging by the X mark signatures, neither would appear to be literate.

 The young couple started their family in Sutton Grange, Sutton on the Forest, where Henry returned to working as a farm labourer.
 One of Jane’s ten siblings, George Scott, was their neighbour and Farm Bailiff, and we must assume the family connection enabled Henry to find work.
 The bailiff was an overseer appointed by the estate owner to direct and superintend the farming operations.
 His main task was to oversee tenant farmers, making sure that rent was paid and farms were well looked after.